snowplow/snowplow/README.md

 Compared to the standard `AccessLogValve`, this valve:

-1. Introduces a new pattern, 'I', to escape an incoming header.
+1. Introduces a new pattern, 'I', to escape an incoming header
-2. Introduces a new pattern, 'C', to fetch a cookie stored on the response.
+2. Introduces a new pattern, 'C', to fetch a cookie stored on the response
-3. Re-implements the pattern 'i' to ensure that "" (empty string) is replaced with "-".
+3. Re-implements the pattern 'i' to ensure that "" (empty string) is replaced with "-"
+4. Re-implements the pattern 'q' to remove the "?" and ensure "" (empty string) is replaced with "-"

 To build: